-- 1. Authorized book vouchers will be available to eligible students beginning finals' week of every quarter. - 2.
-If a student's financial aid eligibility changes or his/her awards require re-calculation due to a change in credits, the student is responsible for the balance created on his/her student account from this book voucher. - If a student does not receive his/her financial aid or withdraws prior to receiving his/her financial aid, all outstanding charges including the books charged will be his/her responsibility.
+By using a book voucher, the student is authorizing Humphreys University to deduct all book charges from any amount of financial aid refund due to him/her.
+The student is responsible for paying all book purchase charges not covered by financial aid credit at the time of purchase.
+If a student's financial aid eligibility changes or his/her awards require re-calculation due to a change in credits, the student is responsible for the balance created on his/her student account from the book voucher.
+If a student does not receive his/her financial aid or withdraws prior to receiving his/her financial aid, all outstanding charges including the books charged will be his/her responsibility.